Bandar Seri Begawan Brunei Travel Guide

 Confirm your route and place with the bus driver or locals before boarding to take the correct bus.

-Prepare for longer waiting times at bus stops, as timetables are often approximate and service can vary.
+Prepare for longer waiting times at bus stops, as schedules are set often approximate and service can vary.

-Public buses may not be fully accessible for travelers with mobility challenges; consider alternatives.
+Public buses might not be completely accessible for travelers with mobility challenges; consider alternatives.

 For navigation, download offline maps.